 And that’s what brought us the Airbus A220.

 It’s too early to call this plane a gamechanger, but it just could be.
-Seek it out if you can.
+Seek out the Delta A220 if you can.
 The emphasis on passenger comfort and extra touches are undeniable.